 Gum disease can be extremely painful.
 You can brush and floss your teeth twice a day.
 But if you don’t go for regular dental clinic visits, plaque and tartar accumulates in your gums and teeth.
 This may lead to various gum and periodontal diseases such as gingivitis.
 Painful symptoms include bleeding, swollen gums, and, in some situations, loss of teeth.

 If you suffer from gum disease, the only way to restore your oral health is to seek a medical gum disease cleaning procedure.

-So which is the best clinic to make a gum disease cleaning appointment?
+So which is highly recommended clinic to make a gum disease cleaning appointment?
 Can your gums heal from gingivitis?

-In this article, we show you how to treat gum disease by visiting the best dental clinic in Montrose.
+In this article, we show you how to treat gum disease by visiting highly recommended dental clinic in Montrose.

 What is Gingivitis?